eFuller96/Mentoring/Solid/documentation/Principles.md

 Clients should not be forced to depend upon interfaces that they do not use

 ### Tips
-- More interfaces - create client specific interfaces rather than one general interface
 - You shouldn't ever have a method throwing `NotImplementedException` - this will break the principle

 ## Dependency Inversion